2025 Singaporean general election: Other opposition parties

-The Singapore Democratic Party (SDP) began its walkabouts in August 2023, mainly in constituencies where it had contested in the previous election.
+The Singapore Democratic Party (SDP) began its walkabouts in August 2023, mainly in constituencies it had contested in previously.
 It had also previously announced its intention to contest Sembawang GRC for the first time since the 2011 general election.
-On 11 November 2023, the party relocated their headquarters to WGECA Tower, bringing it closer to constituencies where it had been active, including Bukit Batok SMC, Bukit Panjang SMC, Holland–Bukit Timah GRC, Marsiling–Yew Tee GRC, and Yuhua SMC.
-On 20 February 2025, the SDP announced that secretary-general Chee Soon Juan would contest in Bukit Batok SMC for the third time to "keep its primary focus on the constituencies" where the party had maintained a presence.
-However, following the redistricting of Bukit Batok SMC into the new Jurong East–Bukit Batok GRC, Chee announced on 23 March 2025 that he would contest in the newly created Sembawang West SMC instead, while chairperson Paul Tambyah would recontest in Bukit Panjang SMC, where he had been defeated in 2020.

-The Singapore Democratic Alliance (SDA), a coalition comprising the Singapore Justice Party (SJP) and the Singapore Malay National Organisation (PKMS (Note: Malay: Pertubuhan Kebangsaan Melayu Singapura.)), planned to contest Pasir Ris–Punggol GRC, which it had contested since 2006.
-SDA chief Desmond Lim also stated that the alliance was working to amend its constitution to allow associate members to run for Parliament under the SDA banner, including independent candidates.
-Following the redrawing of electoral boundaries, the SDA announced its plans to contest in Pasir Ris–Changi GRC, while being open to discussions with the WP regarding which party should contest the newly created Punggol GRC.
-Despite opposition parties outlining their intentions, NUS professor Chong viewed it as a strategic move to coordinate among themselves, given that none had the manpower to contest all seats.
-Meanwhile, Kasthuri Prameswaren, an associate faculty member at the Singapore University of Social Sciences (SUSS), emphasised that it was important for opposition parties to form blocs and stick to their plans instead of "paying lip service".
+On 11 November 2023, the party relocated its headquarters to WGECA Tower, bringing it closer to constituencies where it had been active, including Bukit Batok SMC, Bukit Panjang SMC, Holland–Bukit Timah GRC, Marsiling–Yew Tee GRC, and Yuhua SMC.
+On 20 February 2025, the SDP announced that secretary-general Chee Soon Juan would contest Bukit Batok SMC for the third time to "keep its primary focus on the constituencies" where the party had maintained a presence.
+However, following the redistricting of Bukit Batok SMC into the new Jurong East–Bukit Batok GRC, Chee announced on 23 March 2025 that he would instead contest the newly created Sembawang West SMC, while chairperson Paul Tambyah would recontest Bukit Panjang SMC, where he had been defeated in 2020.
+The Singapore Democratic Alliance (SDA), a coalition comprising the Singapore Justice Party (SJP) and the Singapore Malay National Organisation (PKMS), planned to contest Pasir Ris–Punggol GRC, which it had contested since 2006.
+SDA chairperson Desmond Lim also stated that the alliance was working to amend its constitution to allow associate members (including independents) to run for Parliament under its banner.
+Following the redrawing of electoral boundaries, the SDA announced its intention to contest Pasir Ris–Changi GRC and was open to discussions with the WP regarding which party should contest the newly created Punggol GRC.
+With opposition parties outlining their intentions, Chong viewed it as a strategic move for internal coordination, as none had the resources to contest all seats.
+Meanwhile, the Singapore University of Social Sciences's (SUSS) Kasthuri Prameswaren emphasised that opposition parties needed to form blocs and adhere to plans instead of "paying lip service".